SheffieldR/SheffieldR.github.io/.github/ISSUE_TEMPLATE/meeting_setup.md

 + [ ] **Sheffield Digital Slack** : If you are a member you can announce the event on the [Sheffield Digital Slack](https://sheffield.digital/slack).
 + [ ] **Royal Statistical Society Sheffield Local Group** Contact the [RSS Sheffield Local](https://rss.org.uk/membership/rss-groups-and-committees/groups/sheffield/) group and ask them to disseminate details of the meeting (contacts are currently [Esther Herbert](mailto:e.herbert@sheffield.ac.uk) but may change over time).

+## During the Event

+During the event, a couple of tasks are needed and it would be helpful if organisers can share tasks.
+If you'd like to help out, tick the task and put you name next to it.

++ [ ] Update Schedule Slides: Modify the schedule and add the speaker's slides if they send it before hand
++ [ ] Pre Set up: Arrive to the room a bit earlier to make sure the projectors are all working
++ [ ] Facilitator: Introduce speakers, facilitate Q&A, and mention feedback form and volunteer form.
++ [ ] Hybrid: Log into the Google Meet and make sure the slides and voice are in order for online attendees.
+Also monitor the chat and relay the questions to the speakers
++ [ ] Media: Snap a couple of pictures of the speakers with their consent to upload on the meetup page.

 ## Post Event